 The fundamentals are important for you to understand, but knowledge isn’t power until it’s applied by doing.

 You learn the most when you’re in the workforce applying what you’ve learned.
 The invaluable experience that you gain by doing is enormous compared to that of what you learn in school.

-Anything that you don’t understand, you can easily research about it on the Internet or reference books.
+Anything you don’t understand, you can easily research it on the Internet or reference books.

 In this modern age, you can teach yourself anything that you don’t know.

 Having a degree doesn’t guarantee you a job anymore.
 Too many people have college degrees and are often times more qualified than you are.